New Super Mario Bros. Wii: Post-release

-The game received "generally favorable" reviews, according to review aggregator Metacritic.
-Japanese gaming magazine Famitsu called it a "masterpiece of 2D action" and gave it a perfect 40/40, making it only the 13th game and the fourth Wii game to receive this score in the publication's 23-year history.
+The game received "generally favorable" reviews, according to review aggregator website Metacritic.
+Japanese gaming magazine Famitsu called it a "masterpiece of 2D action" and gave it a perfect 40/40, making it the 13th game and the fourth Wii game to receive this score in the publication's 23-year history.
 Kotaku highly praised the game, calling it a reason to buy a Wii.
 Jeremy Parish of 1UP.com regarded it as the true spiritual successor to 1991's Super Mario World.
+Jeff Gerstmann of Giant Bomb also praised the game for its balance of difficulty, lauding that it was easy and accessible for both hardcore and casual gamers, though he noted that its ease made it less challenging than Super Mario Bros.
+3 and Super Mario World.